loopbackio/loopback.io/pages/en/contrib/tags.md

 ---
 title: Tags
-audience: writer, designer
+lang: en
 tags: [community, contributing]
 keywords: tags, navigation, buttons, links, association
 summary: "Tags provide another means of navigation for your content.
-Unlike the table of contents, tags can show the content in a variety of arrangements and groupings.
-Implementing tags in this Jekyll theme is somewhat of a manual process."
+Unlike the table of contents, tags can show the content in a variety of arrangements and groupings. "
 sidebar: contrib_sidebar
 permalink: /doc/en/contrib/tags.html
 folder: contrib
 ---

 ## Add a tag to a page

-You can add tags to pages by adding `tags` in the frontmatter with values inside brackets, like this:
+Add tags to a page by adding `tags` in the frontmatter with values inside brackets, like this:

 ```
 ---